-- Bolder Lightroom processing to maximize the visual impact through emphasizing the flow and reducing flow interruptions.
+- Bolder processing to maximize the visual impact through emphasizing the flow and reducing flow stoppers.

 - A concrete field technique for determining the proper exposure using your histogram.

-- How to use filters to maximize the exposure range of your image, for long exposures and to make colors pop without looking supersaturated.
+- How to use filters to maximize the exposure range of your image, for long exposures and to make colors pop.

 - Determining depth of field and how to nail sharp focus.